portsoc/hangman-in-branches/README.md

 - [ ] As we have almost met all the core requirements, we can start with the style of our website.

-- [ ] We should lint our code, checking its quality, before submission (although this could have been done earlier too).
+- [ ] We should lint our code, checking its stylistic quality, before submission.

 ## Further Exploration

+### Host this site

-Our multiplayer game may not make much sense at the moment since we are serving it on localhost.
+Our multiplayer game may not make much sense at the moment since we are serving it on local host (to only one client).
-You can still access the game from different browsers but you will have to host your game to be able to access it on the internet from different devices.
+You can still play multiply games from different browsers but you will have to host your game to be able to access it on the internet from different devices.

 Try hosting this game to learn how to do the same with your submissions.
-Remember that you need to have the code for your submission on a private GitHub repository.
+For this, it is best to have your code on a private Git repository.
-Once you have done this, follow the instructions in [this document](https://docs.google.com/document/d/1zqvC5jOoXQlXggKZkEC025H-N6k7HxdTHpsy0Iylt0c/edit?usp=sharing).
+Once you have done that, follow the instructions in [this document](https://docs.google.com/document/d/1zqvC5jOoXQlXggKZkEC025H-N6k7HxdTHpsy0Iylt0c/edit?usp=sharing).

 Remember to make a `web` folder in your [virtual machines](https://uop-1-server-per-student-devel.appspot.com/) before cloning the repository into it.
 Serve it and try to access the site from different devices.

 We will also leave you with another challenge that you can try to solve.

+### Delete old games

 At the moment, we have no way of deleting a game from the server.
 The client requests for the creation of a `status` object which stays in the `gamesInPlay` for as long as the server is running.
 Regardless of whether the game is finished or not, the `status` should be deleted from `gamesInPlay` after a set amount of time.